websemantics/Oea.svg/README.md

 ![Swing.svg](https://raw.githubusercontent.com/websemantics/Oea.svg/master/img/screens/swing.png)

-The above is a collection of all the GUI componments supported by Swing.svg
+The above is a collection of all the GUI components supported by Swing.svg

 Download the original paper published in 2005 with more details [here](https://github.com/websemantics/Oea.svg/raw/master/docs/svg_open_2005_mem.pdf)

+## Install

+Clone this repo and then run bower install.
+Check out the demo folder.